-The Command section is the first and primary organizational component of the Incident Management System (IMS) structure.
+The Command Section is the first and primary organizational component of the Incident Management System (IMS) structure.
 It will consist of the Mayor, Emergency Operation Centre (EOC) Command Chief and the Emergency Operation Centre (EOC) Incident Command Chief.
-These positions will lead all aspects of the response and assist the entire team as need arises.
-Within the team of the two Command Chiefs, there will also consist of 3 main sub sections which will all be assigned responsibilities.
+These positions will lead all aspects of the response and assist the entire team as needs arise.
+Within the team of the two Command Chiefs, there will also consist of three main subsections which will all be assigned responsibilities.
 In some emergencies there may also be other personnel required based on subject matter expertise or specialists to support the command section.
 Command section staff may have an assistant or assistants, as needed.